todiane/corri-construction-p3/README.md

 Contractor can input details of other payments that need to be removed from their pay e.g. student loan or pension.

 The program generates an employee number.
 An update of this app would be to link to a Google sheet where the number is saved so that if they returned and entered their name they will be given the same employee number and their past submissions will be listed.

+The ability for a manager to log into the system and confirm working dates and day for each contractor.

+Relevant information is accessible by the umbrella company so that HR doesn't have to collate and forward this information.

 ## Testing